Jessica Simpson Shows Off Her Incredible Body While Wearing Skintight Pants & A Sleeveless Top

 Jessica Simpson showed off her style, as well as her incredible body, in a new Instagram post that was shared to the account of her fashion brand.

-In the stunning snap, Jessica looked drop dead gorgeous as she opted for a casual, yet glam look.
-The Dukes of Hazzard star rocked a pair of black and white patterned bottoms.
-The skintight pants conformed to all of her curves as it accentuated her round booty, lean thighs, and long legs.
-The pants were also high-waisted and hugged her petite midsection.
+In the stunning snap, Jessica looked drop-dead gorgeous as she opted for a casual, yet glam look.
+The Dukes of Hazzard star rocked a pair of black-and-white patterned bottoms.
+The skintight pants conformed to all of her curves as they accentuated her round booty, lean thighs, and long legs.
+The pants were also high-waisted and hugged her slim midsection.

-She added a black shirt with a turtleneck top.
-The garment was sleeveless and flaunted her muscled biceps and shoulders.
-The shirt also clung to her ample bust and as tucked into her pants for a sleek look.
+She added a black turtleneck.
+The garment was sleeveless and flaunted her toned biceps and shoulders.
+The shirt also clung to her ample bust and was tucked into her pants for a sleek look.

-Of course, Jessica didn’t forget about the accessorizes.
+Of course, Jessica didn’t forget about the accessories.
 She added some flair to the style with a hat on her head and a pair of large, gold hoop earrings.
 She finished off the look with some dark chunky heels.

 In the photo, Jessica stood on a bronzed platform in front of a tri-fold mirror.
 The mirror featured a metal frame and a large embellishment in the middle.
-She posed with her backside facing the camera and one hand in her rear pocket.
-Her other hand was placed in front of her over her taut tummy.
+She posed with her backside to the camera and one hand in her rear pocket.
+Her other hand was placed over her taut tummy.

 Jessica arched her back and had her legs apart as she bent one knee and looked over her shoulder with a sassy expression on her face.
 In the background of the photo, dark wallpaper with a stunning floral design could be seen.
 Some vintage trunks were also visible.
-A dimly-like sconce hung on the wall as well.
+A dimly lit sconce hung on the wall as well.

-She wore her long, blond hair styled in loose waves that spilled out from underneath of her wide-brimmed hat.
-The shiny locks cascaded down her back and spilled over one shoulder.
+She wore her long, blond hair styled in loose waves that spilled out from underneath her wide-brimmed hat.
+The shiny locks cascaded down her back and over one shoulder.

-The 337,000-plus fans who follow Jessica’s fashion brand on Instagram didn’t seem to mind showing their approval for the post.
+The 337,000-plus fans who follow Jessica’s fashion brand on Instagram quickly showed their approval for the post.
 Her admirers clicked the like button more than 1,700 times within the first 13 hours after it was shared to the feed.
-Her admirers also hit up the comments section to leave their thoughts on the pic.
+They also hit up the comments section to leave their thoughts on the pic.

 “Jessica’s boddd!!” one follower declared.